 In addition, standardized clauses in purchase contracts and warranty documents restricting your rights to just the written warranty may be void or of limited effect due to statute (i.e., written laws passed by the legislature), misrepresentation, or the failure of the remedies provided for in the warranty to provide any effective relief.
 Colorado’s Homeowner Protection Act of 2007 voids many contract disclaimers and liability limitations.

-Our experience has been that homeowners are reasonable folks, but that if matters involving their home have reached the point where they feel the need to seek out a lawyer or are consider filing a lawsuit, the problem is not trivial and may involve a defect that demands investigation and professional consultation.
+Our experience has been that homeowners are ultimately reasonable, but that if matters involving their home have reached the point where they feel the need to seek out a lawyer or are consider filing a lawsuit, the problem is not trivial and could involve a defect that demands investigation and professional consultation.

 In one case, the Colorado Court of Appeals said that a “defect” is something that spoils the appearance of or causes weakness or failure in an improvement to real property.
 Courts also have found that a defect is an inherent fault or flaw, or a want or absence of something necessary for completeness, perfection, or adequacy in form or function.
 Under Colorado's Defect Action Reform Act, a defect likely includes any constructed condition that leads to:

-Colorado has not adopted a "bright-line" test for what sorts of construction defects may or may not be the subject of suit.
-However, any construction element (window, roof, exterior finish system (e.g,. stucco or siding), floor, foundation, water system, etc.) that is not reasonably constructed to serve its purpose probably will provide the basis for a claim.
-In the case of "common interest" condominium and town home developments, these construction elements may include development roadways, underground utilities, and other, similar "common areas" and "common elements."
+Colorado has not adopted a bright-line test for what construction defects may or may not be the subject of suit.
+However, any construction element (window, roof, exterior finish system (e.g,. stucco or siding), floor, foundation, water system, etc.) that isn’t reasonably constructed to serve its purpose probably will provide the basis for a claim.
+In the case of “common interest” condominium and townhome developments, these construction elements can include development roadways, underground utilities, and other, similar “common areas” and “common elements.”

 Construction defect claims generally fall into five, broad categories: